 When French president Charles de Gaulle agreed to Algerian self-determination in 1961, his right-wing supporters were outraged.
-They had supported his return to power only three years earlier so he would put down the bloody uprising in France’s most prized colonial possession.
+They had returned the general to power only three years earlier so he could put down the bloody uprising in France’s most prized colony.
 Some of the pieds-noirs, the Algerian French, and their sympathizers in the army banded together in the paramilitary Organisation de l’armée secrète (OAS) to stop the independence process with assassinations and bombings.

-The 1973 film opens with a dramatization of a 1962 attempt on the former general’s life in the Parisian suburb of Petit-Clamart.
-OAS gunmen opened fire on De Gaulle’s Citroën limousine but failed to kill him.
+The 1973 film opens with a dramatization of a 1962 attempt on the president’s life in the Parisian suburb of Petit-Clamart.
+OAS gunmen opened fire on de Gaulle’s Citroën limousine but failed to kill him.

 In the real world, the OAS soon withered.
-French security services did serious damage to the group while its extreme violence alienated potential supporters in Algeria where it made its last stand against independence.
-Some of the hardliners who survived and eluded the secret service fled to Latin America where they joined the anti-communist Dirty War in Argentina.
+French security services did serious damage to the organization while its extreme violence alienated potential supporters in Algeria, where it made its last stand against independence.
+Some of the hardliners who survived and eluded the secret service fled to Latin America, where they joined the anti-communist Dirty War in Argentina.

 The Day of the Jackal takes off where history ended.
-Rather than abandon the effort to assassinate the French head of state, the OAS hires a British assassin, known as “the Jackal,” to do the job for them.
+Rather than abandon the plot to assassinate de Gaulle, the OAS hires a British assassin, known as “the Jackal,” to do the job for them.

-Most of the film is devoted to the grinding detective work involved in hunting down the assassin.
+Most of the film is devoted to the grinding detective work involved in hunting the assassin down.
 This is where The Day of the Jackal is at its best.
 The officers and officials carrying out and overseeing the operation are depicted as neither close to superheroes nor, bar one, fools who are repeatedly tricked by a devious criminal.
-These are good, competent men who don’t expect a parade for doing their job.
+These are honest, competent men who don’t expect a parade for doing their job.

-Filmed on location all over Europe and relatively fast-paced for a forty-year old motion picture, The Day of the Jackal was recognized as a classic of its genre when it first came out and few can still rival it today.
+Filmed on location all over Europe and relatively fast-paced for a forty year-old motion picture, The Day of the Jackal was recognized as a classic when it first came out and few can still rival it today.